Autozam AZ-1: Mazda prototypes

 The redesigned cars, constructed in tube frame with floors and bulkheads constructed from aluminium honeycomb, clad in three different body styles constructed in fiberglass.
 The cars were constructed around the Kei car regulations of the time (maximum length 126 in, maximum engine capacity 550 cc), until this was changed for the following March, hence its model name, AZ-550 Sports.

 First introduced at the 1989 Tokyo Motor Show as the AZ-550 with three versions.

-The Type A was a red sports car with pop-up headlights, front air vent and a distinctive Ferrari Testarossa inspired side strakes but most distinctive of all design features were the gull-wing doors.
+The Type A is a red sports car with pop-up headlights, front air vent and gull-wing doors.

 The Type B, themed as "High-tuned pure sports", was inspired by the trends in the tuning industry and in current concept car design, featuring greenhouse pyramid roof without a rearward sweep to the C-pillar.
-It had a racing car inspired interior, unlike Type A, it was aiming for the rough and spartan look and was the only model that a more conventional forward door hinging.
+It had a racing car inspired interior, unlike Type A, it was aiming for the rough and spartan look and was the only model that had a more conventional forward door hinging.
 It featured a pair of bulging headlamps and incorporated dual mufflers.

-The Type C, had a more distinctive body design as it was inspired by Mazda's Group C sports prototype racers, incorporating its signature colour scheme of blue on white and its number it bore at the 24 hours of Le Mans.
+The Type C, has a more distinctive body design as it was inspired by Mazda's Group C sports prototype racers, incorporating its signature colour scheme of blue on white and the number it bore at the 24 hours of Le Mans.
 Featuring a bigger air intake than the former two, venting to the forward-positioned radiator and exits it along the front rim of the cowl.
 There are many design cues typical to an endurance racer such as the wing mirror and BBS style brake-cooling wheel discs.
-Compared to the Type B, this version was far more spartan in comparison.
+Compared to the Type B, this version is far more spartan.

 Pre-production

 As the cars were well received by the visiting public and the motoring press, Mazda executives decided on production of the car.
-Although Type C was the better received of the three, it was the Type A which was given the greenlight by executives as they believed that it would be the one most commercially accepted by the buying public.
+Although Type C was the better received of the three, Type A was given the green light by executives as they believed that it would be the one most commercially accepted by the buying public.
 The Type A would only receive a minor design alteration prior to production, as the pop-up headlights were dropped in favour of fixed units, purely for structural rigidity reasons.
 The front air vent was the other design alteration made to the car prior to production.

 Nonetheless, the car took three years to get into production as the engineering team changed the car's internal skeleton frame to steel to allow for further rigidity.
 The dashboard design was also changed, to a less futuristic but still sporting look.

-Much of the development work was carried out in the United Kingdom despite the fact that the car was never intended for sale outside Japan.
+Much of the development work was carried out in the United Kingdom, undergoing extensive testing at Lotus' Millbrook Proving Ground, despite the fact that the car was never intended for sale outside Japan.